cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

   })
 })

-// How Cypress looks, Promises wrapped up and hidden from us. it("changes the URL when 'awesome' is clicked", function() {
+// How Cypress really looks, Promises wrapped up and hidden from us. it("changes the URL when 'awesome' is clicked", function() {
   cy.visit('/my/resource/path')